 While it seems to be working and I have no complaints, the Synergy Dental Fresh probably isn’t the only drinking water additive that would make my dog’s breath smell fresher (…and help remove the plaque and tartar, and make his teeth whiter over time).

-By the way, the active ingredients in Synergy Dental Fresh are Stabilized Chlorine Dioxide 0.1%, stabilized with Sodium Bicarbonate (Baking Soda).
+By the way, the active ingredients in Dental Fresh are stabilized Chlorine Dioxide 0.1%, stabilized with Sodium Bicarbonate (baking soda).
 Chlorine Dioxide is a powerful disinfectant of water.
-Similar to the reviews I’ve read for the enzyme-based drinking water additives, these ingredients also prevent your dog’s water bowl from getting that slimy build-up over time.
-(That’s a nice bonus.)
+Similar to the reviews I’ve read for the enzyme-based drinking water additives, the ingredients in Dental Fresh also prevent your dog’s water bowl from getting that slimy build-up over time.
+That’s a nice bonus!

 When this bottle of Dental Fresh runs out, I’ll probably try a different drinking water additive — just to have something to compare it to.
 (And I’ll keep giving him fresh marrow bones from the butcher; 1 every 3 weeks or so.)

 Personally, I think most of the dog-safe drinking water additives would work equally well to get rid of the bacteria and bad smells inside my dog’s mouth.

 Plus, I still want to try one with enzymes (like the veterinary Biotene / Oratene drinking water additive).
 I can’t help but wonder, “What if the enzyme-based products work even better?… or faster… or longer!”

 I would also prefer a pump bottle, as opposed to using the free-pour method and guessing how much amounts to a teaspoon each time.
 So that’s another reason I see the veterinary Biotene / Oratene in our future soon.